xiangp126/CrossLv/README.md

     - put all packages from network into one directory, easy to delete
     - install all packages into one same directory, not to interfere with system old ones
     - version compare, only trigger installation of certain package when requirements met
-    - auto fit for different os type, already support Ubuntu | CentOS | Mac
+    - auto fit for different os type, alredy support Ubuntu | CentOS | Mac
     - distribute packages mainly from source, so always the latest stable version
     - skip already installed packages or downloaded tar ball
     - support incremental install, safe to run consecutive times